-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2023
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2024

 Section 15: Training

 15.1 Describe the training you provide for each of the following groups:

 a.
 Grantee Staff:

 Formal training on grantee policies and procedures

 How often?

-✓ Annually
+Annually

-Biannually
+Bi-annually

 As needed

 Other - Describe:

 Employees are provided with policy manual

 Other-Describe:

 b.
 Local Agencies:

 Formal training conference

 How often?

 ✓ Annually

-Biannually
+Bi-annually

 As needed

-Other - Describe:
+Other - Describe: CSD provides LSP and subcontractor staff with comprehensive weatherization training year around based upon job duties.
+These trainings provide vital workforce development and skills building for agency field personnel, an integral component of the programs goals.

 ✓ On-site training

 How often?

 Annually

-Biannually
+Bi-annually

-As needed
+✓ As needed

 Other - Describe:

 Employees are provided with policy manual

 Other - Describe

 c.
 Vendors

 Formal training conference

 How often?

 Annually

-Biannually
+Bi-annually

 As needed

 Other - Describe:

-Policies communicated through vendor agreements
+V Policies communicated through vendor agreements

-Policies are outlined in a vendor manual

-Other - Describe: 15.2 Does your training program address fraud reporting and prevention? ⊙ Yes ○ No If any of the above questions require further explanation of the fields provided, attach a document with said explanation.
+// Policies are outlined in a vendor manual Other - Describe: 15.2 Do pes your training program address fraud reporting and prevention?
+If an y of the above questions require further explanation or clarification that could not be made in